 Despite being a musician and somehow managing to be on stage throughout my school days, I am not good at public speaking – stage fright doesn’t even cut it, and no it does NOT help to picture you all naked, who even came up with that advice because I can honestly not imagine anything more scary that a room full of silent naked people staring at you.
 Anyway, I did my speech and said my thank yous and it’s frankly a miracle I didn't burst into tears.
 Naked people jokes aside, it was incredibly liberating and uplifting for me to talk about MRKH and The Pants Project in such a public and physical way (as opposed to on the wonderful interweb), and to express my gratitude to those who made the event possible and night a success.

 Speech over and done with, it was time for the auction and raffle.
-A chaotic hour long frenzy of pants, jewellery, booze and chocolate moose later, we had finished and sold every single donation we were given!
-I was sat in a corner frantically taking payments on my snazzy card reader, trying to keep track of big numbers and an excel spreadsheet (GCSE maths I never thought you’d come in handy, but boy oh boy I thank you) and amazingly, through the grace of St Valentine, we somehow pulled it off.
+A chaotic hour long frenzy of pants, jewellery, booze and chocolate moose later, we had finished and sold nearly every single donation we were given!
+And amazingly, through the grace of St Valentine, we somehow pulled it off.
 A real life adult night of live music, drinks, an auction AND a raffle didn't end in a complete shambles.
 In fact, it was the opposite of a shambles.
 It was an incredibly moving and overwhelming display of human love and affection, support and intrinsic goodness.
 People turned up who I’d never met before, people who I hadn't seen since I was about 5 and friends and family from as far as Paris and Berlin came to show their support for The Pants Project, and I could not be more grateful.

 A week later, I still haven't found the words to express how incredibly thankful I am to all of you who were able to make it on Tuesday, as well as the OUT-OF-THIS-WORLD-AMAZING group of people who made it such a soaraway success – the fact the whole thing didn't end in a pink fizzy mess of champagne and tears is completely down to you, THANK YOU.
 You will all be at the top of my Christmas lists this year, and I’ll put in a good word with the Easter bunny.

 ONLY for the rest of February, I will be posting daily (you lucky ducks) on Instagram to remind you of all the FAB undies still up for grabs on our online auction, NOW ALL FOR ONLY £10!
 Can you Adam and Eve it?
-Bid while you cam because 90% of profits will go to our charity Fertility Network UK, and you only have a week left!
+Bid while you can to raise money for the charity we support, Fertility Network UK, and you only have a week left!

 Isadore Intimates will also still be donating %25 of profits from each sale of undies in Feb, so please do go grab some pants to say happy late Valentines to yourself!